lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/big_data_frameworks.md

 [https://taurus.hrsk.tu-dresden.de/jupyter](https://taurus.hrsk.tu-dresden.de/jupyter).
 In the tab "Advanced", go
 to the field "Preload modules" and select one of the Spark modules.
-When your jupyter instance is started, check whether the kernel that you created in the preparation phase (see above) is shown in the top right corner of the notebook.
+When your Jupyter instance is started, check whether the kernel that you created in the preparation phase (see above) is shown in the top right corner of the notebook.
 If it is not already selected, select the kernel `haswell-py3.6-spark`.
 Then, you can set up Spark.
 Since the setup